omenking/delta-eos/README.md

 | i | open inventory |
 | x | exit popup |

+## Data Files

+### data/rooms

+Contains rooms data.
+A room is composed of two files, a text files and a json file.

+1. The json file contains the room data
+1. The text file contains the room layout

+### data/threads

+### inventory.json

+Contains every possible object in the game.
+These objects are referenced in strands of threads

 ## Common Curses functions

 ### crmode
 Put the terminal into cbreak mode.